civilcode/civilcode/README.md

 of friction.
 Our clients `platform` consists of a number of applications and each of those applications may exhibit a different style of DDD.

-We have a finite number of application styles:
+We have two application styles:

 1. **Simple-Domain Architecture**: suitable for CRUD style applications.
 We should always consider this style first.
 2. **Rich-Domain Architecture**: implement concepts from our Event Storming such as commands, aggregates, and events with weak (implicit) or strong types (explicit).
 This is our sweet-spot for the type of business applications we develop.
-3. **Event-Driven Architecture (EDA)**: implements publishing and subscribing to Domain Events.
-This architecture will be rarely used and only in the case where decoupling of aggregates and contexts are required.

 These application styles handle commands only.
 Commands do not need to persist in the database, but involve domain logic, e.g. calculate a "return on investment".
 Simple queries are